What Color French Bulldog Is Most Expensive?

 Lilac French Bulldogs: Lilac French Bulldogs are another popular and expensive coat color.
 This color is the result of a combination of genes that produce a diluted chocolate color.
 Lilac French Bulldogs can sell for upwards of $10,000.

-Chocolate French Bulldogs: Chocolate French Bulldogs have a rich, dark brown coat and are highly sought after.
+Chocolate French Bulldogs: Rich, dark brown coat and are highly sought after.
 This color is produced by a recessive gene and is relatively rare.
 Chocolate French Bulldogs can sell for upwards of $8,000.

-Cream French Bulldogs: Cream French Bulldogs have a light, creamy coat and are relatively rare.
+Cream French Bulldogs: These Bulldogs have a light, creamy coat and are relatively rare.
 This color is the result of a recessive gene.
 Cream French Bulldogs can sell for upwards of $6,000.

 Pied French Bulldogs: Pied French Bulldogs have a white coat with patches of color.
 This color is not as rare as some of the others on this list, but it is still highly sought after.
 Pied French Bulldogs can sell for upwards of $5,000.